-3.07 Final Subsidy Review
+3.06 Final Subsidy Review

-The Housing Agency will calculate the subsidy based on gross income and issue the Participant a Certificate of Participation - Statement of Participant Obligations (Form 6).
+The Housing Agency will calculate the subsidy based on gross income and issue the Participant a Certificate of Participation - Statement of Participant Obligations (Bridges Form 6).
 Income limits for Bridges are based on 50% of area median income as defined by The United States Department of Housing and Urban Development (HUD).

-3.08 Appeals Process
+3.07 Appeals Process

 Applicants and Participants may request an informal hearing to contest a determination made by the LMH Entity, Behavioral Health Service Agency/Agencies, or Housing Agency concerning eligibility to participate or for continued participation in Bridges.
 The LMH Entity or Behavioral Health Service Agency/Agencies is responsible for disability-related eligibility appeals.
 The Housing Agency will be responsible for housing-related appeals.
 The Housing Agency will use procedures established for use in its HCV administrative plan, or otherwise written procedures in the case of a Housing Agency without an HCV administrative plan.
-At an informal hearing, the applicant or Participant must be given an opportunity to view all documents and information used to make the decision and must have an opportunity to present his or her own evidence in support of eligibility or continued eligibility.